emacsmirror/bray/readme.rst

 - A way for  to define custom states (such as ``normal``, ``insert``, ``special`` etc).
 - Per **state** settings such as cursor, key-maps & enter/exit hooks.
 - Enter/exit hooks can be used to further refine the behavior.
+- Ability to bind keys to keymaps in specific states

 The user may define any number of states - which may even be buffer-local, allowing for context-dependent modal editing behavior.